 Pharmacokinetics: Following application of ZORBIUM, solvent evaporation coupled with the permeation enhancer action results in rapid absorption and sequestration of the buprenorphine into the skin.
 ZORBIUM provides analgesia within 1 - 2 hours following administration and continually releases buprenorphine from the skin into the systemic circulation over a period of days.
 The mean (range) time to reach peak concentration (t{max}) was 7.33 (1 - 24) hours.
 Due to buprenorphine elimination being faster than absorption from the skin, ZORBIUM exhibits flip-flop pharmacokinetics where the absorption determines its terminal half-life (mean 64.9 hours [range 39.1 - 85.7 hours]).
-The estimated absolute bioavailability (F) of transdermal administration was in the order of 16% [90% confidence interval (CI) =11.8% - 21.7%].
+The estimated absolute bioavailability (F) of transdermal administration was in the order of 16% [90% confidence interval (Cl) =11.8% - 21.7%].

-Buprenorphine is extensively metabolized by the liver in humans, the primary route being N-dealkylation to norbuprenorphine by cytochrome P450 enzymes.
+N-dealkylation to norbuprenorphine by cytochrome P450 enzymes.
+Both buprenorphine and norbuprenorphine by cytochrome P450 enzymes.
 Both buprenorphine and norbuprenorphine form inactive glucuronide conjugates and are excreted by the bile into the gastrointestinal tract.
 The cat is devoid of uridine diphosphate glucuronosyltransferase enzymes (UGT1A6 and UGT1A9) responsible for conjugation and therefore conjugated metabolites may be absent.
 Norbuprenorphine is considered an active metabolite of buprenorphine, though it has one-fiftieth the analgesic activity of buprenorphine in rats.
 Buprenorphine extensively binds (95 - 98%) to plasma proteins.